What time is Rafael Nadal playing at Wimbledon today?

 How can I watch Wimbledon on TV and is there a live stream?

 The BBC will once again be providing full coverage of Wimbledon, in what is Sue Barker’s final year of presenting the Championships.
-Coverage will begin on BBC Two at 11am BST on the first two days of play, with BBC One then starting from 12:20 pm.
+Coverage from the quarter-final stage will begin on BBC Two at 12:30pm BST, with BBC One then starting from 1:45pm.
 The action will also be available to watch on the BBC iPlayer while the BBC Sport website will be showing action from around the grounds.
-Today at Wimbledon presented by Clare Balding will round up the best of the action each night at 8:30pm on BBC Two.
+Today at Wimbledon presented by Clare Balding will round up the best of the action each night at 8:00pm on BBC Two.

 CENTRE COURT - 1:30PM